karink520/git-and-github-intro/git_workshop.md

     `git merge upstream/master`

-    (Recall that upstream refers to the original repository on someone else's GitHub account.)
+    (Here upstream refers to the original repository on someone else's GitHub account.)

 With these skills, you can make valuable contributions to others' projects and to open source software!